dolphinsmalltalk/Dolphin/README.md

 * To launch the image you can right click on `DPRO.img8` and choose _Open With_, selecting `Dolphin8.exe` as the executable to be permanently associated with this file type.

 You should see Dolphin Professional 8 launch successfully.
-You can now continue with the Dolphin [Getting Started](http://object-arts.com/gettingstarted.html) introduction if you wish.

 ![Dolphin System Folder](https://user-images.githubusercontent.com/15128107/44483893-33180800-a644-11e8-843b-ce731367e4cb.png)